Hoover Vacuum Cleaners Review

-There is a diverse price range for this category, with models costing anywhere from $99 to $800.
+There is a diverse price range for this category, with models costing anywhere from $99 to $1,000.
 So there is something for people at all ends of the price spectrum.
-You can find a complete list of Hoover’s bagged vacuum cleaners here.
-Arguably the pick of the bunch is the Allergy Powerhead, coming in at the full $800!
+Arguably the pick of the bunch is the Allergy Powerhead, which you can find for $700!

 Allergy Powerhead bagged vacuum

 It’s a lot pricier than most vacuum cleaners on the market, but with the Allergy Powerhead, you are paying for quality.
 This model combines a four-stage carbon filtration system with an exceptional HEPA filtration system to trap and eliminate almost all allergens in your home, Hoover claims.

 The advanced self-propelling powerhead it comes with is an advanced motorised powerhead that can actually lift your carpet and remove deeply embedded dust and dirt.
 Throw in a sleek ergonomic design and minimum 2 year warranty, and this vacuum seems one of the most impressive on the market.